Activity-based venues with booking, waiver, and check-in dependencies

 AI & Context Operations Expansion

-Improve operational throughput for high-volume coordination tasks once systems are stable.
+Improve efficiency for high-volume coordination tasks once systems are stable.

 - • Context-aware triage for operational support queues